MJKWoolnough/gedcom/README.md

 }
 ```

-Version is a GEDCOM structure type
+Version is a GEDCOM structure type.

 #### type VersionNumber